-There is a huge debate in the preschool world about crafts, but here is my opinion, they serve a purpose.
+I love preschool crafts and art projects but there is a huge debate in the preschool world about using crafts.
+Here is my opinion; they serve a purpose.
 Crafts aren’t art.
 Kids need to explore and create art freely with access to lots of materials and wide-open boundaries, where they focus on the process, not the product.
-That said, crafting is hugely beneficial when it’s added to a curriculum that includes ample opportunity to create and explore art.
-These preschool crafts work on fine motor development, skills like color and shape recognition and can help support other lessons at preschool.
+That said, crafting is hugely beneficial when it’s added to a curriculum with ample opportunity to create and explore art.
+These preschool crafts work on fine motor development and skills like color and shape recognition and can help support other lessons at preschool.
 When done at home with a loving adult, it’s also a special together time.
-If you scroll back on my site, you’ll see my now teenager and I crafting together when he was just a toddler.
-That together time was priceless.
+If you scroll back on my site, you’ll see my now teenager and me crafting together when he was just a toddler.
+That time together was priceless.
 Crafts aren’t art, but they aren’t the enemy either.
 Here are my favorite 35 preschool crafts that I have used at home and with students.
-It was very hard to choose just 35, so make sure you scroll through all our crafts for preschoolers here!

 The best thing about these crafts is that they use everyday materials you may already have at home or in your classroom.
 For more everyday learning, check out my new book – Everyday Preschool!

 So I didn’t realize just how many of my favorite preschool crafts use paper plates, but as you can see, it’s a lot.
 They are handy items to have on hand in your preschool for eating, painting, and of course to use for art activities for preschoolers.

 - Heart Rainbow I can’t resist rainbows, and this one made from hearts gives children a chance to manipulate shapes while creating.
 Of course, there don’t have to be any rules about making a standard rainbow.
 My preschoolers rarely do!